cowlicks/spoorcellel/roadmap.md

 The nnz and column indices come for free.
 But we need to extract the row indices.
 In scipy sparse this is done in `_sparsetools.expandptr`

+# array creation

+Should it be the responsibility of the matrix constructor to create the dask.array?
+Or should the, caller of the constructor do this?